-- Children need to maintain the same 100 percent drug adherence levels as adults. - Use the same adherence strategies and steps as adults with age-appropriate modifications. - Educate caregiver on how to give medications to child. - Involve and educate both caregivers and children at the child's level of understanding. - Provide family with support for other needs (food, housing, spiritual support, etc.) to strengthen the household and optimize success of adherence. - Peer education or involvement in PLHA family groups may be helpful.
+- Children need to maintain the same drug adherence levels as adults - Use the same adherence strategies and steps as adults with age-appropriate modifications - Educate caregiver on how to give meds to child - Involve and educate both caregivers and children at the child's level of understanding - Provide family with support for other needs to strengthen the household and optimize adherence - Peer education or involvement in PLHA family groups may be helpful

-Pediatric Adherence: Nursing Assessment and Interventions
+Pediatric Adherence: Nursing Assessment and Interventions (Slide 1)

-- Assess: - Has child taken all his or her medications since last visit? - If not, how many pills/doses have been missed and why? - Interventions: - Teach caregivers about drugs and drug administration. - Drug dosages will change as child grows. - Information needs to be repeated; especially when dosage or form of drug changes (e.g., change from liquid to pill).
+- Has child taken all his or her medications since last visit? - If not, how many pills/doses have been missed and why?

+- Teach caregivers about drugs and drug administration - Drug dosages will change as child grows - Information needs to be repeated, especially when dosage or form of drug changes (e.g., from liquid to pill)

-- How to give medicines to babies/toddlers (birth through 2 years): - Use a syringe or soft plastic dropper, or use a spoon for medicine mixed with food.
+- How to give medicines to babies/toddlers (birth through 2 years) - Use a syringe or soft plastic dropper, or a spoon for medicine mixed with food.
 Carefully label dose on syringe. - With the baby on your lap, brace the baby's head close to your body so the head stays still.
 Tilt the head back a little. - Put the medicine in the corner of the baby's mouth toward the back, along the side of the tongue.
 This makes it more difficult for the baby to spit it out.
-Give a little at a time to prevent choking and spitting. - Gently keep the baby's mouth closed until he or she swallows. - Never yell or show anger.
-Speak softly and say kind things. - When all the medicine is finished, hold the baby sitting up for a few minutes and cuddle and comfort him or her.
+Give a little at a time. - Gently keep the baby's mouth closed until he or she swallows. - Never yell or show anger.
+Speak softly and say kind things. - When all the medicine is finished, hold the baby sitting up for a few minutes and cuddle/comfort him or her.
 Offer water or juice only after the procedure is finished.

-- Tips for giving medicines to older children (older than 2 years): - Keep trying different foods to cover the taste (juices, sweets, porridge). - Offer your child choices (type of food, spoon, drink). - Never ask if they want to take the medicine. - Some children do best when encouraged to take a deep breath and drink fast.
+- Tips for giving medicines to older children (older than 2 years) - Keep trying different foods to cover the taste. - Offer your child choices (type of food, spoon, drink). - Never ask if they want to take the medicine. - Some children do best when encouraged to take a deep breath and drink fast.
 Others take medicine a step at a time with a drink in between.
-Sometimes it helps to count for your child while he or she takes it. - Offer praise afterward. - Connect the medicine to feeling better, to the child's body working better, and to a desired activity or outcome. - Involve child in medication administration as appropriate to his or her level of understanding.
+Sometimes it helps to count for your child. - Offer praise afterward. - Connect the medicine to feeling better, to the child's body working better, and to a desired activity or outcome. - Involve child in medication administration as appropriate to his or her level of understanding.

+Troubleshooting for parents/caregivers

-- Troubleshooting for parents/caregivers: - Vomiting the medicine: Repeat the dose if the child vomits within 2 hours of taking the medicine. - Missing a dose: If the child misses a dose, give it as soon as remembered (up to 6 hours after the missed dose time for a twice-per-day medicine) and continue on the regular schedule.
-Do not give two doses at the same time. - Refusing the medicine: Let the child know that you understand that taking medicine is not fun.
+- Vomiting the medicine: Repeat the dose if the child vomits within 2 hours of taking the medicine. - Missing a dose: If the child misses a dose, give it as soon as remembered (up to 6 hours after the missed dose time for a twice per day medicine) and continue on the regular schedule.
+Do not give 2 doses at the same time. - Refusing the medicine: Let the child know that you understand that taking medicine is not fun.
 Do not threaten, punish, or yell.
 This will only make the situation worse and could make the child feel badly about him or herself.

-- Troubleshooting for parents/caregivers:
+Troubleshooting for parents/caregivers

-- Mixing medicines with food or drinks:

-- Mix medicine in a small amount of food or liquid (porridge, clean water, juice).

-- Do not mix it with food that is essential to the child's diet (e.g., milk).
-The child may associate the bad taste with milk, and may refuse milk even if it does not contain medicine.

-- Keep trying new methods and don't give up.
+- Mixing medicines with food or drinks - Mix medicine in a small amount of food or liquid (porridge, clean water, juice) - Do not mix it with food that is essential to the child's diet (e.g., milk); the child may associate the bad taste with milk, and may refuse milk even if it does not contain medicine - Keep trying new methods and don't give up

-- Teach proper storage of drugs; for example: - which drugs to store in a cool place out of the sun - which drugs require refrigeration
+- Teach proper storage of drugs

+- Which drugs to store in a cool place out of the sun

+- Which drugs require refrigeration